-- (Amd) 20.13 Business Occupancies Including Business Group B. - (Add) 20.13.1.1 Permits.
+- (Add) 20.12.5.2 Fireworks, sparklers and fountains shall not be displayed or stored within 5 feet (1.5 m) of any entrance or exit of any enclosed building or structure. - (Add) 20.12.5.3 The provisions of NFPA 1124, 2006 edition, are amended for use in Connecticut as follows: - (Amd) 7.3.7 Storage Rooms.
+Storage rooms containing consumer fireworks, sparklers, or fountains regardless of size, in a new or existing permanent store shall be protected with an automatic sprinkler system installed in accordance with NFPA 13, Standard for the Installation of Sprinkler Systems, or separated from the retail sales area by a fire barrier having a fire resistance rating of not less than 1 hour.
+The quantity of fireworks permitted in storage shall not exceed 3,600 cubic feet, including packaging.
+Such storage shall be segregated into areas of 1,200 cubic feet or less, separated by a minimum of 4 feet of clear space. - (Amd) 20.13 Business Occupancies Including Business Group B. - (Add) 20.13.1.1 Permits.
 Permits, if required, shall comply with section 1.12.6 of this code. - (Del) 20.13.3.3 New Interior Floor Finish.
 Delete section. - (Amd) 20.14 Industrial Occupancies Including Factory Industrial Groups F-1 and F-2. - (Amd) 20.14.4 Group H-5 Occupancies.
 Group H-5 occupancies shall comply with the requirements of sections 20.14.4.1 to 20.14.4.4, inclusive, of this code and the CSFSC. - (Add) 20.14.4.1 Plans and Diagrams.
 Plans and diagrams shall be maintained in approved locations indicating the approximate plan for each area, the amount and type of hazardous production materials (HPM) stored, handled and used, locations of shutoff valves for HPM supply piping, emergency telephone locations and locations of exits. - (Add) 20.14.4.2 Plan Updating.
-The plans and diagrams required by section 20.14.4.1 of this code shall be maintained up to date and the fire code official and fire department shall be informed of all major changes. - (Add) 20.14.4.3 Emergency Response Team.
+The plans and diagrams required by section 20.14.4.1 of this code shall be maintained up to date, the AHJ and fire department shall be informed of all major changes. - (Add) 20.14.4.3 Emergency Response Team.
 Responsible persons shall be designated as the on-site emergency response team and trained to be liaison personnel for the fire department.
 These persons shall aid the fire department in preplanning emergency responses, identifying locations where HPM is stored, handled and used, and be familiar with the chemical nature of such material.
-An adequate number of personnel for each work shift shall be designated. - (Add) 20.14.4.4 Emergency Drills.
+As determined by the AHJ, an adequate number of personnel for each work shift shall be designated. - (Add) 20.14.4.4 Emergency Drills.
 Each on-site emergency response team shall conduct emergency drills on a regular basis, but not less than once every three months, and maintain records of drills conducted. - (Amd) 20.15 Storage Occupancies Including Storage Groups S-1 and S-2. - (Add) 20.16.1.1.1 Permits.
 Permits, if required, shall comply with section 1.12.6 of this code. - (Del) 20.17 Historical Buildings.
 Delete section.